 A swarm of eagerly-awaited new products could see Apple become the first ever company to boast a market value of one trillion dollars, according to one analyst.

-The anticipated launch of the iPhone 5, a rumoured iPad Mini and a flatscreen 'iTV' will send Apple's stock price crashing through the trillion dollar (£630 billion) barrier, says Brian White of Topeka Capital.
+will send Apple's stock price crashing through the trillion dollar (£630 billion) barrier, says Brian White of Topeka Capital.

 The Cupertino-based giant already has the distinction of becoming the richest publicly-traded company in history on Monday, surpassing Microsoft's 1999 mark, but that gravy train's set to keep on chuggin'.